 You can see how student debt doesn’t behave like other debt.

 With a credit card, “cut your spending and pay it back” is the best advice.
-With student loans, you might want to refinance.
+With student loans, you might want to refinance that loan.
 You might not.
 The math will tell you.

 Let’s go with a simple example — people often say to me – “I want to keep my loans with the government even though they charge me 7% because of the better protections.”

 Protections are nice but you may be overpaying.

 What’s an indication you might be on the wrong repayment plan?
 If you’re using the Graduated, Extended, or 10-year Standard plans, you need to do the math.

 Let’s compare a $50,000 10-year private refinancing deal at 5% to a 25-year federal Extended plan at 7%.